abstract research image

 Bio

-Before taking on this position, I was a lecturer in biopharmaceutical sciences and an active researcher.
+Prior to holding this position, I was the Research Impact Lead, a lecturer in the School of Chemical & BioPharmaceutical Sciences, and an active researcher.
+I bring an unusual vantage point to the role: I am also an active microbiologist and principal investigator, so I understand the pressures of designing studies, winning grants, and publishing from the inside.
 I completed my PhD in 2004 at TU Dublin (Tallaght campus) before undertaking a Newman Fellowship at UCD, where I studied Barrett’s Metaplasia.
 I then worked as a Research Assistant in the School of Nursing at the University of Auckland, New Zealand, before returning to Ireland in 2008 to continue postdoctoral research at UCD in pulmonary fibrosis and bacterial infection.
 My subsequent work explored the role of extracellular vesicles in fibrotic disease and infection.
 In 2016, I joined TU Dublin and established my own research group investigating bacterial resistance and the contribution of extracellular vesicles to disease.
-Alongside my biomedical research, I also have a strong interest in educational research, particularly in technology-enhanced learning, student retention, and resilience.

 ORCID: https://orcid.org/0000-0003-0366-3603